 - We can begin gathering evidence immediately to strengthen your defense in Sikeston, MO

-Step 4: Avoid Discussing Your Sikeston, MO Case with Anyone
+Step 4: Keep Details of Your Sikeston, MO Case Private

 Don’t discuss your arrest or charges with anyone but your attorney.
 Conversations with friends, coworkers, or even family members can be misinterpreted, and anything shared on social media can be used against you.
 Prosecutors can subpoena texts, posts, and messages.
 To protect your defense, keep quiet and let your legal team at Combs Waterkotte handle all communications on your behalf.